anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Issue #15 included additional signature on voucher from registrar in section {{exchanges_uc2_2}} and section {{agt_prx}}
   The verification of multiple signatures is described in section {{exchanges_uc2_3}}

-* Included examples for General JWS JSON Serialization for examples
+* Included representation for General JWS JSON Serialization for examples

 * Included error responses from pledge if it is not able to create a pledge-voucher request or an enrollment request in section {{exchanges_uc2_1}}